ucsb-cs156-w22/kanban-board-hack/README.md

 To run it, use:

-./create-workflow kanban-board-number
+node kanban.mjs ./issues kanban-board

-It will look in the ./issues directory, and for each .md file found, it will create an issue, and add it to the todo column on the indicated Kanban board.
+It will look in the ./issues directory, and for each .md file found, it output code to create the issue, and add it to the todo column on the indicated Kanban board.